springrain/zorm/README_en.md

 shentong(Shenzhou General Data)Instructions:
 It is recommended to use official driver, configure zorm.DataSourceConfig DriverName:aci ,DBType:shentong
-Note: in order to be compatible with Oracle, the official go-aci driver has the problem of processing the empty string into null.
-This will result in the field with the not null attribute set, when the insert quotation mark is empty, the error that the field cannot be empty will be reported
-The temporary solution can remove the not null restriction of the field first.
-Now it has been fed back to the official.
-It will be updated here after repair

 gbase(GENERAL DATA)
 ~~The official golang driver has not been found yet.
 Please configure it zorm.DataSourceConfig DriverName:gbase ,DBType:gbase~~